heishia/ppop_promt/frontend/README.md

-  # Blueme Desktop App UI
+  # ppop_promt Desktop App UI

-  This is a code bundle for Blueme Desktop App UI.
-The original project is available at https://www.figma.com/design/OEqIxrrSM0IgPoozkLLZmt/Blueme-Desktop-App-UI.
+  This is a code bundle for ppop_promt Desktop App UI.
+The original project is available at https://www.figma.com/design/OEqIxrrSM0IgPoozkLLZmt/ppop_promt-Desktop-App-UI.

   ## Running the code